 Get help with your digital skills and inquiries

-Digital Hotline in Dorset - for any digital enquiry, wherever you are in Dorset, ring 01305 221000 and select option 2 between 10:00 and 12:00 or leave a message and your phone number and one of the 75 volunteer Digital Champions will get back to you and help with any digital enquiry you might have.
+Digital Hotline in Dorset - for any digital enquiry, wherever you are in Dorset, ring 01305 221048 and select option 2 between 10:00 and 12:00 or leave a message and your phone number and one of the 75 volunteer Digital Champions will get back to you and help with any digital enquiry you might have.

 There are hundreds of high quality job opportunities advertised in Dorset.
 Start by searching the current vacancies online, find out what tailored support might be available to you and consider starting an apprenticeship or becoming self-employed.
-While looking for a job is always stressful, My Dorset Mind is a wonderful way to take a breath and relax while enjoying our beautiful countryside virtually.

 Start your job search